Charles Tisch

-Carl Johann Christian "Charles" Tisch was an American politician, member of the Wisconsin State Assembly, and historical person for whom Tisch Mills, Wisconsin was named.
+Carl Johann Christian "Charles" Tisch (1829–1895) was an American politician, member of the Wisconsin State Assembly, and historical person for whom Tisch Mills, Wisconsin, was named.

 Biography

-Tisch was born on May 26, 1829 in Eutin, Germany.
-In 1851, he settled in what is now Mishicot (town), Wisconsin in Manitowoc County, Wisconsin.
+Tisch was born on May 26, 1829, in Eutin, Duchy of Holstein, then under Danish rule but also part of the German Confederation.
+In 1851, he settled in what is now Mishicot (town), Wisconsin, in Manitowoc County, Wisconsin.
 He would build a sawmill and gristmills in what would become Tisch Mills, Wisconsin, which was named after him.
 On January 10, 1895, Tisch died of blood poisoning in Wausau, Wisconsin.

 Political career

 Tisch was a member of the Assembly in 1877 and 1878.
-Other positions he held include County Judge of Kewaunee County, Wisconsin from 1870 to 1874.
+Other positions he held include County Judge of Kewaunee County, Wisconsin, from 1870 to 1874.
 He was a Democrat.